 A market research community is conducted over a long period of time, usually many months or even years.
 Depending on the topic of the community, discussions can therefore be conducted over a correspondingly long period, which means that a lot of qualitative data can be collected and evaluated.
 So with a market research community you gain much deeper insights compared to other short-term qualitative and also quantitative research methods.
 Since the discussions and communication between the community members therefore take place over a longer period of time, community members – assuming good community moderation – can be guided step by step through even very complex topics, and these topics can be divided into smaller sections that can systematically drive the discussion forward.
-A market research community also enables the collection of qualitative and quantitative feedback for market research purposes via a variety of integrated functions and features.
+A market research community also enables the collection of qualitative and quantitative feedback for the purposes of market research via a large number of integrated functions and features.
 And with good community management in the background, members are encouraged to actively participate in the community and to take part in market research studies and discussions.

 Methods and test procedures

 In the previous paragraph, we have shown you a selection of basic methods by which market researchers can collect and record data.
 Below these methods there are a number of specific test procedures (testings) for data collection, a selection of which we would like to present to you here.

 The focus group discussion is a method of quantitative market research.
 A focus group is a moderated group discussion consisting of about 6-10 participants who in turn discuss a discussion on a specific, clearly defined topic.
 Focus group discussions serve the purpose of qualitative data collection and are mainly used in product and advertising concepts as well as in trend research.
 Within the framework of the QuestionPro Market Research Online Community, which we have already presented to you above, such focus group discussions can be completely virtually depicted.